testo/tjf/README.md

-[TOC]

 # tjf - Testo JSON format
 This repository contains the schema definitions of the Testo JSON format (tjf).
-The tjf is used for App to App (App2App) and the Device to Device (Dev2Dev) communication.
+The tjf is used for app to app (App2App) and device to device (Dev2Dev) communication with testo apps and devices.

-App2App is included into the following Apps:
+App2App is included into the following apps:

 | App      | Devices |
 | --------- | -----|